 Sweetwater Creek Day Hike

-The Georgia Conservancy and Sweetwater Creek State Park welcome you to join us on January 27 for a Day Hike through this incredible Georgia State Park.
-Located just 15 miles west of Downtown Atlanta, Sweetwater Creek State Park is a beautiful 2,500-acre park within the Chattahoochee River watershed that features a recreational lake, cascading streams, river shoals and the historical ruins of the New Manchester Mill that was burned during the Civil War.
+The Georgia Conservancy and Sweetwater Creek State Park welcome you to join us on January 26 for a Day Hike through this incredible Georgia State Park.
+Located just 15 miles west of Downtown Atlanta, Sweetwater Creek State Park is a beautiful 2,500-acre park within the Chattahoochee River watershed that features a recreational lake, cascading streams, river shoals and the historical ruins of the New Manchester Mill, which was burned during the Civil War.
 Sweetwater Creek is the also birthplace of the Georgia Conservancy in 1967 and was one of the first places our nascent organization helped to protect.

-- Parking: $5 Visitor Parking Pass it required upon entrance to the park.
+Parking: $5 Visitor Parking Pass is required upon entrance to the park.

 Did you know?
 Georgia Conservancy members have the opportunity to register early for select Stewardship Trips, as well as receive a discount on a number of our adventures during the year.
-Become a Georgia Conservancy member today, or renew your membership Already a member?
-Please apply your Membership ID during registration to receive your discount.
-If you have any questions, please contact Georgia Conservancy Development Coordinator Carden Barkley at firstname.lastname@example.org
+Become a Georgia Conservancy member today, or renew your membership to register on December 17!
+Already a member?
+Use your email provided promo code for early registration and to receive a discount (Live Oak Level and above) when registering for this trip.

 The Georgia Conservancy's Stewardship Trips program is excited to offer our Day Trips for the third year in a row.
 Our Day Trips help to supplement and enhance our already robust statewide trips schedule and aims to highlight and acknowledge the diverse array of green spaces, natural resources, individuals and organizations that are putting metro Atlanta on the map for environmental stewardship and sustainable growth.